Artwork by Pedro Tapa, Edits by Zeng Teck. |

 you can go WAY BACK to my previous many-years-old posts to read my story

-— for right now I'm just gonna not write about it here to save us some time)
+— for right now I'm just gonna not write about it here

 at Sunway College since January 2014.
 After graduating from A-Level, I then